auth0/docs/articles/server-platforms/laravel/01-login.md

 ## Triggering Login Manually or Integrating the Auth0 Widget

-You can trigger the login in different ways, like redirecting to a login link or you can use [Lock](/lock), by adding the following javascript into a Laravel view or layout
+You can trigger the login in different ways, like redirecting to a login link or you can use [Lock](/lock), by adding the following javascript into a Laravel view or layout (e.g. in `resources/views/welcome.blade.php`)

 <%= include('../../_includes/_lock-sdk') %>

+Now, after user has logged in, you will be able to access to the logged user info with `Auth::user()`.

 ## Defining a User and a User Provider